Core cryptography extensibility

 The AlgorithmConfiguration class represents a type which knows how to create IAuthenticatedEncryptorDescriptor instances.
 It exposes a single API.

 - CreateNewDescriptor() : IAuthenticatedEncryptorDescriptor

 Think of AlgorithmConfiguration as the top-level factory.
 The configuration serves as a template.
-It wraps algorithmic information (e.g., this configuration produces descriptors with an AES-128-GCM master key), but it is not yet associated with a specific key.
+It wraps algorithmic information (e.g., this configuration produces descriptors with an AES-128-GCM master key), but it's not yet associated with a specific key.